Inside story of how Black Stars players ganged up against Kevin-Prince Boateng

 Boateng switched allegiance to represent Ghana ahead of the 2010 FIFA World Cup after previously featuring for Germany at youth level.

-He became one of Ghana’s best performers at the tournament, helping the team reach the quarter-finals.
+He became one of the Black Stars' best performers at the tournament, helping the team reach the quarter-finals.

 Watch K.P Boateng's goal below: